CodeDifferently/lecture-slides/lectures/html/lists/content.md

 ```
 -
 #### Styling of the Item Marker
-* The CSS list-style-type property is used to define the style of the list item marker
+* The CSS `list-style-type` attribute is used to define the style of the list item marker
 * Three different styles to choose: discs (bullets), circle (empty circle), and square (solid square)

 -